There’s barely a week goes by without somebody asking me in the Facebook Group for advice on what the best life coaching books for coaches,

-Kolenda grabs research from many of the greats from psychology and behavioral economics like Amos Tversky, Daniel Kahneman, Robert Cialdini, Dan Ariely, Richard Thaler and many more and presents it in an easy to digest and fun style.
+Kolenda grabs research from many of the greats of psychology and behavioural economics like Amos Tversky, Daniel Kahneman, Robert Cialdini, Dan Ariely, Richard Thaler and many more and presents it in an easy-to-digest and fun style.

 And there is another benefit to life coaches reading this book other than getting a greater understanding of the flaws in human thinking.